Perdana University-Royal College of Surgeons in Ireland School of Medicine

 The Perdana University – Royal College of Surgeons in Ireland School of Medicine (commonly known as PU-RCSI or Perdana-RCSI) is one of the six schools of the Perdana University located in Damansara Heights, Kuala Lumpur.
-It was established in 2011.
+It was established in 2011 and closed in 2024.

 The first batch of students was enrolled in 2011 and graduated in 2016.
-The current dean is Professor Dr. Michael Larvin, Consultant Surgeon and the former Head Of Graduate Entry Medical School at University of Limerick.
+The dean was Professor Raghu Varadarajan, Consultant Surgeon prior to its closure.

 History

 The opening of Perdana University and the medical programme was officiated by the former Prime Minister of Malaysia, Dato' Seri Najib Razak while the current Prime Minister of Malaysia, Tun Dr. Mahathir Mohamad was appointed as its Founding Chancellor.